zahidbiscj/habit-tracker/V1_FINAL_REQUIREMENTS.md

 │ Bottom Nav: [🏠 Home] [📅 Calendar] [⚙️ Settings]      │
 └─────────────────────────────────────────────────────────┘
 ```

+**Next Task Widget Card Placement:**
+- The Next Task widget card is always displayed at the very top of the dashboard page, above all other dashboard content (calendar, stats, etc.).
+- The card is visually distinct (e.g., with a colored border or shadow) to draw attention.
+- The rest of the dashboard content appears below this card.

 **Badge Status Indicators**:
 - ✓ = Completed (Yes)